Funding Opportunities

 Part of NOAA's Climate Program Office, the Modeling, Analysis, Predictions, and Projections (MAPP) Program hosts annual funding competitions soliciting proposals on climate-related topics.
 NIDIS supports drought-focused funding competitions through MAPP, focusing on improving drought monitoring and prediction systems.

-The FY 2023 MAPP competition will focus on the critical state of the western hydroclimate and advancing our understanding and capabilities to address the challenges posed by variability and change in that hydroclimate.
+In June 2024, NIDIS and MAPP announced $4.9 million in funding for seven new 3-year projects as part of the FY 2023 NIDIS/MAPP competition: Science for the 21st-Century Western Hydroclimate.
+These projects focus on the critical state of the western hydroclimate and advancing our understanding and capabilities to address the challenges posed by variability and change in that hydroclimate.

 Inflation Reduction Act Community Change Grants Program